alexwlchan/alexwlchan.net/src/_articles/2021/2021-10-19-original-photos-filename.md

 ---
-layout: post
+layout: article
 date: 2021-10-19 19:11:45 +00:00
 title: Programatically finding the original filename of a photo in the macOS Photos Library
 summary: If you're looking at a UUID'd file in the PhotosLibrary package, how do you find its original filename?
-tags:
+topics:
+  - Images and videos
-  - macos
+  - macOS
 colors:
   index_light: "#1582c6"
   index_dark:  "#8fcff4"
-old_syntax_highlighting: true
 ---

 I was doing some poking around in the Photos Library recently, and found something that might be useful to other people.